How We Die

 Do different causes dominate at different ages and how have those patterns changed from 1999 to 2024?

-These interactive charts let you explore broad causes of death by age or by year, and investigate detailed subcategories.
+These interactive charts let you explore broad causes of death by overall rank, by age or by year, and investigate detailed subcategories.

 Notes: